-- 42.3.1 Annual reports of the Company will be published within four months of each annual accounting period.
-The annual report will be available upon request. - 42.3.2 Half-yearly reports will be published within two months of each interim accounting period.
-The half-yearly report will be available upon request. - 42.3.3 The first interim report will be for the period from launch to 31 January 2024.
-The first annual report will be for the period from launch to 31 July 2024.. - 42.3.4 Annual reports will contain (a) a balance sheet or a statement of assets and liabilities, (b) an income and expenditure account for the year, (c) a report on the Company's activities during the relevant year, (d) any material changes in the information contained in this Prospectus or disclosed to Shareholders on a periodic basis during the relevant year, and (e) any disclosures regarding remuneration of the ACD's members and staff as may be required by the FCA Regulations or AIFM Rules.
-The Company's Net Asset Value as well as information regarding the Company's historical performance will be made available to prospective investors before they invest. - 42.3.5 As required by the AIFM Rules, and where applicable, the following information will be periodically provided to Shareholders by means of disclosure in the annual and half-yearly reports will include disclosures on the following: - (a) The percentage of the Company's assets that are subject to special arrangements arising from their illiquid nature; - (b) Any new arrangements for managing the liquidity of the Company; - (c) The current risk profile of the Company and the risk management systems employed by the ACD to manage those risks; - (d) Any changes to the maximum level of leverage that the ACD may employ on behalf of the Company;
+42.3.1 Annual reports of the Company will be published within four months of each annual accounting period.
+The annual report will be available upon request.

-- (e) Any changes to any right of reuse of collateral or any guarantee granted under the leveraging arrangement; and - (f) The total amount of leverage employed by the Company.
+- 42.3.2 Half-yearly reports will be published within two months of each interim accounting period.
+The half-yearly report will be available upon request. - 42.3.3 The first report will be for the period from launch to 31 July 2023. - 42.3.4 Annual reports will contain (a) a balance sheet or a statement of assets and liabilities, (b) an income and expenditure account for the year, (c) a report on the Company's activities during the relevant year, (d) any material changes in the information contained in this Prospectus or disclosed to Shareholders on a periodic basis during the relevant year, and (e) any disclosures regarding remuneration of the ACD's members and staff as may be required by the FCA Regulations or AIFM Rules.
+The Company's Net Asset Value as well as information regarding the Company's historical performance will be made available to prospective investors before they invest. - 42.3.5 As required by the AIFM Rules, and where applicable, the following information will be periodically provided to Shareholders by means of disclosure in the annual and half-yearly reports will include disclosures on the following: - (a) The percentage of the Company's assets that are subject to special arrangements arising from their illiquid nature; - (b) Any new arrangements for managing the liquidity of the Company; - (c) The current risk profile of the Company and the risk management systems employed by the ACD to manage those risks; - (d) Any changes to the maximum level of leverage that the ACD may employ on behalf of the Company; - (e) Any changes to any right of reuse of collateral or any guarantee granted under the leveraging arrangement; and - (f) The total amount of leverage employed by the Company.